 Brno occupies a pleasant spot between Southern Moravian lowlands and the Bohemian-Moravian Hills, which gives this area a pleasant, fairly moderate climate.
-Weather here is very similar to the one in Prague.
+The weather here is very similar to the one in Prague.

 If you like to travel in the summertime, this is a good time to visit Brno.
-Some attractions throughout the Czech Republic, and Brno in particular, are only open during the summer months, so this can be a particularly good time to make a visit here.
+Some attractions throughout the Czech Republic, and Brno in particular, are only open during the summer months, so this can be a perfect time to visit here.

 High temperatures in Brno in June, July and August hover around 78 degrees, but July and August bring with them a fair amount of humidity as well.
-Be sure to carry a bottle of water with you if you plan to be exploring the city by foot.
+Be sure to carry a water bottle with you if you plan to explore the city on foot.

 Leave a Comment